Chestnut Herbal School

 Our first herbal recipe comes in the form of a healing tea.
 If you grew up Black and churched, you may know the African American spiritual, There Is a Balm in Gilead, whose lyrics serve as a sweet balm themselves.
 “There is a balm in Gilead/to make the wounded whole/there is a balm in Gilead/to heal the sin-sick soul.”
 Pride month may not immediately make you think of the spirituals, but I can’t help but wonder if Stonewall-era activists, Marsha P. Johnson or Stormé DeLarverie, grew up singing these very words.
 Black queer, transgender, and gender non-binary people led the resistance efforts in the face of police brutality against queer and transgender persons at the Stonewall Inn in 1969, which is now referred to as the Stonewall Riots.
 Learn more about the uprising at the Stonewall Inn.

 This community action was a catalyst for the gay rights movement, and eventually, Pride.
 A Black trans-led movement, Stonewall was not only about queer and trans liberation, but also about confronting systemic racism, femmephobia, cissexism, and classism that work in tandem to become life limiting.
-The fight that began in the 1960s still remains and needs an even deeper intersectional and social justice analysis as Pride becomes a capitalist venture (see also this article and this one), and less about human rights.
+The fight that began in the 1960s still remains and needs an even deeper intersectional and social justice analysis as Pride becomes a capitalist venture (see this article and this one), and less about human rights.
 Tracing where we have been and where we need to go is crucial in continuing the work of our LGBTQIA2 (lesbian, gay, bisexual, transgender, queer, intersex, asexual, and two-spirit) ancestors.
 We need wellness for this journey.
 A balm.

 Balm in Gilead Tea